| Size | Price | Stock | Qty |

 |

-The success of new therapies hinges on our ability to understand their molecular and cellular mechanisms of action.
-We modified BET bromodomain inhibitors, an epigenetic-based therapy, to create functionally conserved compounds that are amenable to click chemistry and can be used as molecular probes in vitro and in vivo.
-We used click proteomics and click sequencing to explore the gene regulatory function of BRD4 (bromodomain containing protein 4) and the transcriptional changes induced by BET inhibitors.
-In our studies of mouse models of acute leukemia, we used high-resolution microscopy and flow cytometry to highlight the heterogeneity of drug activity within tumor cells located in different tissue compartments.
-We also demonstrate the differential distribution and effects of BET inhibitors in normal and malignant cells in vivo.
-This study provides a potential framework for the preclinical assessment of a wide range of drugs.[1]
+The success of new therapies depends on our understanding of their molecular and cellular mechanisms of action.
+We have modified epigenetics-based therapies—BET bromodomain inhibitors—to construct functionally conserved compounds that are compatible with click chemistry and can serve as molecular probes in vitro and in vivo.
+We used click proteomics and click sequencing to explore the gene regulatory function of BRD4 (bromodomain-containing protein 4) and the transcriptional changes induced by BET inhibitors.
+In a mouse model of acute leukemia, we used high-resolution microscopy and flow cytometry to reveal the heterogeneity of drug activity in tumor cells located in different tissue compartments.
+In addition, we demonstrated the differences in the distribution and action of BET inhibitors in normal and malignant cells.
+This study provides a potential framework for the preclinical evaluation of a variety of drugs.
+[1]

 C22H20CLN5OS